ScriptGadget/Gather/README.md

-Returns a JSON object containing the sites on a Pumper's route, the Machines at those sites, the Measurememnent Points on those machines and any previous readings for those Measurement Points.
+Returns a JSON object containing the sites on a Pumper's route, the Machines at those sites, the Measurement Points on those machines and any previous readings for those Measurement Points.
 The information is normalized in the style of the normalizr Node library, but this project does not need or use normalizr.
 Note that each